lamarkdown/lamarkdown/README.md

 any changes made to `mydocument.md`, until you press Ctrl+C in the terminal.

+## Full Documentation

+See the full documentation at [lamarkdown.github.io](https://lamarkdown.github.io).

 <!--## Wiki

 For detailed documentation, see [the wiki](https://bitbucket.org/cooperdja/lamarkdown/wiki/).-->